KCKC: Star 102

+On January 24, 2006, the station changed its call sign to KCKC as CBS anticipated success with its post-Howard Stern formatted hot talk stations under the "Free FM" branding and intended to convert KCKC to the same format.
+The plan was quickly nixed as Free FM became one of the most notorious format flops of the 2000s, and the station retained its format, though Tesh's show was temporarily set aside as CBS Radio figured out what to do with the station.
+In November 2006, CBS sold the station to Wilks Broadcasting to focus on larger markets.
+John Tesh's show soon returned to nights, and eventually, replays from the previous night aired in afternoons.

 While popular for many years, both KUDL and KCKC began to decline in the Arbitron ratings after the introduction of the Portable People Meter in early 2009.
 KUDL, though, usually had the upper hand compared to KCKC, most likely due to that station's heritage in the market, as they had been in the format since 1977.
-In addition, most AC stations across the country were declining in ratings during this time period, due to challenges while attempting to attract a younger audience.
+In addition, most adult contemporary stations across the country were declining in ratings during this time period, due to challenges while attempting to attract a younger audience.

 Alice 102

 During the station's annual Christmas music run on December 22, 2010, KCKC began promoting "a new sound coming" on January 3, 2011.
 In addition, the station's website displayed a countdown clock to the announcement, which would take place that day at Noon.
 At that time, after playing "Same Old Lang Syne" by Dan Fogelberg, KCKC flipped to AAA, branded as "Alice 102".
 The first song on "Alice" was "The One I Love" by R.E.M.
 Initially, the format had a precise gold lean to it, mostly concentrating on rock music from the 1980s, and a wide library, with less of a focus on personalities.
 As the year progressed, with several music festivals hosted in the city throughout the year (especially the popular "Kanrocksas" festival at Kansas Speedway), the station added more current music.
 "Alice" competed with Entercom's modern rock KRBZ, Cumulus Media's classic rocker KCFX, and non-commercial AAA-formatted KTBG.
 During the station’s tenure as “Alice", KCKC's ratings would hang around the 2.5 share range (#15-16) of the market.